tbeck/sandbox/src/_events/so-what-are-bitters-anyways.md

 ---
 layout: event
-event_name: So What Are Bitters Anyways?
+event_name: 'Facility Tour (aka, So What Are Bitters Anyways?)'
 event_type: workshop
-event_date_: 'March 2, 2019 4:00 pm'
+event_date_: 'June 15, 2019 4:00 pm'
-location: Bar
+location: Bar & Bazaar
-price: Free
+price: $15
 description: >-
-  Ever wonder how to effectively use bitters in cocktails?
-In this workshop we will explain how our bitters are made as well as taste and smell each of them, learning tips and tricks for using them in cocktails and cooking.
-We will also sample a cocktail that effectively showcases bitters.
-Plus receive 10% off all Bittercube Bitters.
+  Ever wonder how bitters are made and how to effectively use them?
+This interactive facility tour starts with a welcome drink in the Bazaar.
+We will go behind the scenes in the production facility, where we will navigate the entire bitters-making process from raw botanicals to bottling.
+Next, we will make a stop at the R&D lab and taste something that we are currently working on.
+The tour finishes in The Conference Room with a bitters demonstration and a cocktail of your choice from the Bazaar.
+Plus, receive 10% off all Bittercube Bitters.
 image: /uploads/what-are-bitters-crop.jpg
 reservation_link: 'https://bittercubebar-bitters101.eventbrite.com'